 The wild beasts have begun!

-Teacher Qingfeng focused on the connection between the wildness in “Beasts” and his own childhood memories.
-He described the book as “very wild,” with the protagonist typically speaking only single words.
-By examining childhood (including his own childhood memories) through this wildness, he discovered a connection between this destructive nature and creativity.
-If wildness isn’t channeled but excessively suppressed, it actually undermines creativity.
-Qingfeng’s thinking was quite diverse, and he offered two examples that left a deep impression on me: one about a mother restraining her boy on a bus, and the other about the moderately thick adobe houses built by Native Americans (to be honest, I didn’t understand the logical connection between these examples at first, haha).
-He emphasized the importance of “degree” in guiding children: tolerating wildness means maximizing their creativity.
-Qingfeng was most proud of the fact that Max’s wildness in “Beasts” pales in comparison to the wildness of his own childhood.
-O(∩_∩)O Haha~
+Teacher Qingfeng focused on exploring the connection between the wildness in *The Beast* and his own childhood memories.
+He described it as a “wild” work, where the young protagonist typically speaks only single words.
+Using this wildness to observe childhood (including his own childhood memories), he discovered a connection between this destructive force and creativity.
+He argued that if this wildness isn’t guided but excessively suppressed, it actually stifles creativity.
+Qingfeng’s thinking was quite expansive.
+Two examples he gave left a deep impression on me: one was a mother’s way of disciplining her son on a bus; the other was the moderately thick adobe houses built by Native Americans (to be honest, I didn’t initially understand the logical connection between these examples, haha).
+He emphasized the “degree” in guiding children; tolerating wildness means maximizing their creativity.
+What Qingfeng was most proud of was that Max’s wildness in *The Beast* paled in comparison to his own childhood wildness O(∩_∩)O haha~

 http://landaishu.zhongwenlink.com/home/upload20083/201083172821615.jpg